weskempa-liferay/liferay-openai-demo-wizard/README.md

 You should now be able to access the app at [http://localhost:3000](http://localhost:3000).

 > [!TIP]
-> If you are accessing a local Liferay instance through localhost and have issues, https://127.0.0.1:8080 might solve the connection issue.
+> If you are accessing a local Liferay instance through localhost and have issues with getting the configuration to connect, using "https://127.0.0.1:8080" might solve the connection issue.
 Some nodejs or axios versions have known issues for calling localhost.

 ## Deployment